emacsmirror/emacsmirror.net/index.md

 =====================

-As mentioned above, you could use the Emacsmirror to obtain packages which are not available anywhere else anymore.
+As mentioned above, you could use the Emacsmirror to obtain packages that are not available anywhere else anymore.
 Likewise you could get a package from the mirror in form of a Git repository, even if upstream doesn't use Git, which would be useful e.g. if you prefer to install packages as Git submodules.